blakegarretson/essentials/main.md

 ### Honorable Mention

 - [Solvespace](http://solvespace.com/index.pl) is such a tiny, fast, quirky, unique, and capable program, I had to mention it.
 Don’t let the retro look fool you.
 This is a powerful 2D/3D parametric modeler with a legit constraint solver.
 Besides FreeCAD, that is a very rare find in free CAD software.
 This interface is nothing like a standard CAD package, but if you are into making 3D objects for 3D printing, this program is an interesting option.
-For normal use, I think the glaring omission in its feature set is a tool for adding fillets/rounds.
+For normal use, I think the glaring omission in its feature set is a fillet tool.
 That’s a deal breaker for me.

 ## Electronics Schematics